mui/toolpad/docs/data/toolpad/studio/getting-started/why-toolpad.md

 ### Drag-and-drop builder

 Toolpad Studio works as a drag-and-drop UI builder and uses MUI's own Material UI components.
 Material UI includes all of the foundational components required for internal use cases.
-Toolpad Studio currently supports [18 of them](https://mui.com/toolpad/reference/components/), and more are continuously being added.
+Toolpad Studio currently supports [many of them](https://mui.com/toolpad/reference/components/), and more are continuously being added.

 Toolpad Studio supports adding any number of custom React components for other use cases.
 The drag-and-drop builder enables you to quickly assemble a minimum viable UI that's endlessly customizable, ensuring the best of both worlds: speed _and_ flexibility.